The We Are Undefeatable Campaign Could Help You, a Friend or Family Member

 The We Are Undefeatable Campaign

-The campaign is led by a collaboration of 15 leading health and social care charities and benefits from the expertise and insight from Sport England, along with National Lottery funding.
+The campaign is led by 16 of the UK’s leading health and social care charities and is backed by expertise, insight and significant National Lottery funding from Sport England.

 Resources to Support You, a Friend or Family Member

-Plus, the 15 leading charities that support this campaign will also have specific information on their websites.
-These health and social care charities are: Age UK, Alzheimer’s Society, Asthma UK, Breast Cancer Care, British Lung Foundation, British Red Cross, Diabetes UK, Macmillan Cancer Support, Mind, MS Society, Parkinson’s UK, Rethink Mental Illness, Royal Voluntary Service, Stroke Association and Versus Arthritis.
+Plus, the 16 leading charities that are involved in the campaign will have specific information on their websites.
+These health and social care charities are: Age UK, Alzheimer’s Society, Asthma UK, Breast Cancer Care, British Heart Foundation, British Lung Foundation, British Red Cross, Diabetes UK, Macmillan Cancer Support, Mind, MS Society, Parkinson’s UK, Rethink Mental Illness, Royal Voluntary Service, Stroke Association and Versus Arthritis.

 Why the Campaign is Needed